x-square/data_analytics/24-02-behavioural-data-analysis.md

 ---
-title: "Notes on behavioural data analysis"
+title: 'Notes on behavioural data analysis'
-author: "Chiawei Wang"
+author: 'Chiawei Wang'
-date: "February 2024"
+date: 'February 2024'
 ---

 `This document compiles information from Behavioral Data Analysis with R and Python for academic purposes`[^1]